 Stray current refers to the current that flows elsewhere rather than along the intended current path.
 It is an important cause of corrosion and leakage of underground metal pipelines .
-Stray current corrosion is essentially electrochemical corrosion.
 Because of the high electrical conductivity of buried steel pipelines, potential differences with the less conductive environment are formed when stray current flows through the pipe effectively creating a corrosion cell.
 The corrosion caused by stray current is more serious than soil corrosion under normal conditions.
-The stray current has a great effect on corrosion, and so affects the service life and safe use of buried pipelines.
-Therefore, it is important to mitigate stray current corrosion.

 Identification and measurement of DC stray currents should include the following: